 For about 18 months, The Viral Fever has been on the road to raise money.
-But one of India’s oldest video streaming companies, one which found both fame and money not so long back, is now struggling to drum interest.
-At a time when mobile internet connections are cheaper than a bottle of water, content consumption is at an all-time high and every company with even a handful of internet users wants to make it big in video, investors should have been making a beeline for a sliver of TVF.
-Except, they are not.
+But one of India’s oldest video streaming companies, one which found both fame and money not so long ago, is now struggling to drum up interest.
+At a time when mobile data usage is cheaper than bottles of water, content consumption is at an all-time high and every company with even a handful of online users wants to make it big in video, investors should have been making a beeline for a sliver of TVF.
+But they are not.

 So TVF is now entertaining talks for a possible acquisition altogether.
 According to two people familiar with the ongoing discussions, the company is in advanced talks